Advanced UTM Naming Conventions Guide (Complete Framework)

 Working on complex campaigns alone, as rare as it is, is also a great case for advanced UTM conventions.
 From a campaign management perspective, complex campaigns run similarly to campaigns run by a roomful of people.

-Advanced UTM naming conventions aren’t as useful for marketers who run small, and simple campaigns, or one whose traffic does not yet merit granular optimization.
+Advanced naming conventions aren’t as useful for companies that run small, and simple campaigns, or one whose traffic does not yet merit granular optimization.

-So, if you’re a marketer who runs large campaigns, a high volume of campaigns—and you’re motivated to improve your ROI or ROAS—read on.
+So, if you’re a marketing professional who runs large campaigns, a high volume of campaigns, read on.

 What a UTM Naming Convention Is